This page details one or more prototype versions of System Shock.

 "Deaths" was changed to "Regenerations" on the final score tally.
 The "Hit ESC to view credits." prompt was also added in the final.

-The French and German translations in this version aren't quite finished in this version - various things in the respective string resource files have formatting differences, things that got reworded, and in some cases, things that haven't actually been translated from English yet.
+The French and German translations aren't quite finished in this version - various things in the respective string resource files have formatting differences, things that got reworded, and in some cases, things that haven't actually been translated from English yet.

 The credits sequence is mostly the same in this version - complete with elevator music - aside from a few changes made by the time the final was released: